A History of Hard Money Loans

 Hard money types of loans are most common exclusively in the United States and Canada, where the term “hard money” first originated.

-Hard money loans originated in the commercial real estate field, the developers used these loans as a last resort to seek capitol for their valued property.
-These hard money loans began in the late 1950s when the credit industry in the US was undergoing a great deal of changes and people were having a hard time getting any type of loan from the bank or government.
+Hard money loans originated in the commercial real estate field.
+The developers used these loans as a last resort to seek capital for their valued property.
+These hard money loans began in the late 1950s when the credit industry in the US was undergoing plenty of changes, and people were having a hard time getting any type of loan from the bank or government.

 Learning a bit about the history of this loan type can help you to see why it may be something for you.
 In addition, it gives you a perspective of what this type of loan is all about.
 Is a hard money loan right for your needs?
 Apply today!